VR Interaction Design for Interior design application

 " What I recommend to increase the affordance/reduce friction are: 1) provide a grid system to know where your object is placed (especially a symmetry is required).
 2) pre-configured rotation to make it simpler (custom rotation option can be provided as well).
 I would also consider more UI feedback on object selection and what editing mode the user is in.
 It was difficult for me to tell what object is being copied, etc."

-After selecting the Duplicate interaction from the UI for the selected object, the object will be duplicate it and user can select it to move, rotate or do other interactions on it.
+By selecting the Duplicate interaction from the UI for the selected object, the object will be duplicated and user can select it to move, rotate or do other interactions on it.

-If the selected object is one that holds light objects, the user can see the Light button is activated on the 2D UI and can turn on/off that object.
+If the selected object is one that holds light objects, the user can see the Light button is activated on the 2D UI and can turn on/off the light on that object.

-By activating the Main Menu and selecting the Day Time, the user will see the UI with the slider that allows them to change the time of the day and see the result as a change in the ambient light of the space.
+By selecting daylight button the user will see the UI with the slider that allows them to change the time of the day and see the result as a change in the ambient light of the space.

-In this project, I learned a ton about designing for immersive experiences and specifically VR platforms.
+On the first iteration of this project, I learned a ton about designing for immersive experiences and specifically VR platforms.
 My understanding of design and prototyping for VR totally changed during this project and I found that engineering the ideas to a testable prototype is the main challenge of this process.
-If I want to look back and say what would I do differently if I want to do this project again, I can address the following points:

-I will think of ways to change interaction modes without calling the appearance of the 2D menu.
-Experts review suggested avoiding modes since it makes the user workflow cumbersome and slow.
+I Achieved in the 2nd iteration to think of ways to change interaction modes without calling the appearance of the 2D menu.

-I will use a handheld menu instead of the head-dependent menu. the type of menu that I used in this project is a large display that appears and disappears based on user inputs and follows the movements of the user's head.
-I would begin with a handheld menu since there is no need to hide the menu and the interaction will be so much easier.
+I Achieved in the 2nd iteration to use a handheld menu instead of the head-dependent menu.
+So there is no need to hide the menu and the interaction will be so much easier.